dreshetnyak/AudioCat/README.md

 <details>
 <summary>Previous versions</summary>

+### AudioCat 5.0.0.alpha2
+Bug.
+AsParallel was used incorrectly when remuxing files, there was no parallelism.
+Fix.
+Now clean up after the concatenation is done in parallel.
+New.
+Added the start number and format for tempate chapters generator.
+Fix.
+The chapter generator button renamed to 'Apply'.

 ### AudioCat 5.0.0.alpha1
 New.
 Input tags and chapters are now immutable, output tags and chapters are now on a separate tab.<br>